How customer segmentation can be used in product development?

 To overcome this problem, as we had explained in our opening paragraphs, one way around this problem is to use need-based segmentation, the other is value-based.

-Here are two examples: Taking off from the black vests example, some customers have left behind feedback with the clothing company that black cut sleeve T-shirts with round collars is what they were looking out for.
+Here are two examples of Customer Segmentation: Taking off from the black vests example, some customers have left behind feedback with the clothing company that black cut sleeve T-shirts with round collars are what they were looking out for.
 Or, market research throws up a common suggestion that the gym attire segment requires a cut sleeve T-shirt but with a hoodie.

-So, these two examples show that segments are demarcated based on those different needs rather than typical characteristics such as industry size, for example.
+So, these two examples of customer segmentation show that segments are demarcated based on those different needs rather than typical characteristics such as industry size, for example.